furbrain/STIC/firmware/docs/source/index.rst

 failed" or "Magnetic Anomaly: Iron near".

-The laser stays on in ``measure`` mode.
+The laser stays on in :ref:`measure <measure>` mode.
 This does not require much power

 Press **B** to cycle through previous readings.
 If you have enabled :ref:`show extents <Show Extents>`, you will first see the horizontal and vertical extents of the current leg.
 You can tell which reading you are looking at by the small